harvardinformatics/informatics-website/docs/resources/Tutorials/whole-genome-alignment-cactus.md

 The various Cactus commands depend on a single input file with information about the genomes to align.
 This file is a simple tab delimited file.

-The first line of the file contains the **rooted** input species tree in [Newick format](https://en.wikipedia.org/wiki/Newick_format) and nothing else (be sure to remember the semi-colon at the end of the Newick tree!).
+The first line of the file contains the **rooted** input species tree in [Newick format :octicons-link-external-24:](https://en.wikipedia.org/wiki/Newick_format){:target="_blank"} and nothing else (be sure to remember the semi-colon at the end of the Newick tree!).

 Each subsequent line contains in the first column one tip label from the tree and in the second column the path to the genome FASTA file for that species.

 !!! warning "[The FASTA files must softmasked!](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md#interface)"

     The genomes you provide in FASTA format must be softmasked before running Cactus, otherwise the the program will likely not complete.
 You can tell if a genome FASTA file is masked by the presence of lower-case nucleotides: a, t, c, or g.
 If your FASTA file has these lower-case characters, it has likely been softmasked.
-If not, you will have to mask the genome with a tool like [RepeatMasker](https://www.repeatmasker.org/).
+If not, you will have to mask the genome with a tool like [RepeatMasker :octicons-link-external-24:](https://www.repeatmasker.org/){:target="_blank"}.
 Also importantly, the FASTA files should **not** be **hard** masked, meaning the masked bases are replaced with Ns.

 For example, if one were running this pipeline on 5 species named A, B, C, D, and E, the input file may look something like this: